scenarioo/scenarioo/docs/tutorial/Scenarioo-Viewer-Web-Application-Setup.md

 4. **Configure your Viewer and advanced features (optional)** as described in [Viewer Configuration](Configuration.md).

-### Installing Scenarioo on Webserver
+### Setup 2 - Deploy WAR on Web Server

-Alternatively you can install your favorite Webserver (e.g.Tomcat) and deploy the WAR into it.
+Alternatively you can deploy the scenarioo WAR file into your favorite Webserver (e.g.Tomcat).

 1. **Install a Tomcat Webserver** or any other favourite Java webserver (Tomcat 8.5.31+ or 9 should all work with Scenarioo).
 You can download and unzip one from from http://tomcat.apache.org/